oluwaetosin/aws_with_terraform/README.md

 # 📁 Terraform Projects Overview

-A curated list of Terraform infrastructure projects with direct links to each detailed README.
+A curated list of Terraform infrastructure projects.

 ---